 Find cottages in the South East Lake District.

 7. Via Ferrata

 An option for those who want to keep one foot on land with the thrill of a bird’s eye view, the Via Ferrata at Honister Slate Mine follows the original miners’ track up Fleetwith Pike.
-Although there are two levels, the classic and the Xtreme, the second will have you dangling over the valley on its Burma Bridge (also known as ‘the infinity bridge’ as you often can’t see the end of it!) and a Cargo Net crossing.
+Although there are two levels, the classic and the Xtreme, the latter will have you dangling over the valley on its Burma Bridge (also known as ‘the infinity bridge’ as you often can’t see the end of it!) and a Cargo Net crossing.
 Whilst you’re safely attached to a continuous cable line for the whole route, the sheer drops and stunning scenery will still get your adrenaline pumping!